There are many ways to earn thousands of United miles at once. Here’s a rundown of the best earnings opportunities.

 If you’re going to book a hotel or rental car anyway, you may as well explore these offers to rack up more miles in the process.

 While most people may not associate United Airlines with cruising, the brand does offer its own cruise portal that lets you earn miles for each cruise you book.
-While offers change frequently, you may be able to earn up to 45,000 bonus miles on cruise vacations with top brands like Carnival, Norwegian Cruise Line and Royal Caribbean if you book with United Cruises.
+While offers change frequently, you may be able to earn up to 25,000 bonus miles on cruise vacations with top brands like Carnival Cruise Line, Norwegian Cruise Line and Royal Caribbean if you book with United Cruises.

-The United MileagePlus Shopping portal makes it easy to earn miles each time you make a purchase with one of 900-plus participating retailers, including popular options like Bergdorf Goodman, Macy’s, Groupon, Home Depot and The Container Store.
+The United MileagePlus Shopping portal makes it easy to earn miles each time you make a purchase with one of 1,100-plus participating retailers, including popular options like Alo Yoga, Macy’s, Groupon, Home Depot, GameStop and AT&T.

 While most participating stores offer 1 to 3 miles per dollar, you can occasionally find more lucrative offers.
-(As of this writing, for example, you can earn 30 miles for every dollar you spend at 1800Flowers.com.)
-Some MileagePlus Shopping deals offer fixed rewards, such as 1,000 miles for your first HelloFresh order.
+(As of this writing, for example, you can earn 15 miles for every dollar you spend at 1800Flowers.com.)
+Some MileagePlus Shopping deals offer fixed rewards, such as 250 miles for signing up for a Disney+ subscription.
 You’ll also see percent-off deals, free shipping and other savings opportunities in the portal.

 12. Take a vacation (package)

-Finally, you can earn more United miles when you book a vacation package (with airfare and hotel) through United Vacations.
-The offers change frequently, but you can find vacations to destinations all over the globe – such as Hawaii, Tahiti and the Caribbean – with special discounts and exclusive perks included.
+Finally, you can earn more United miles when you book a vacation package (with any combination of airfare, hotel and rental car) through United Packages.
+The offers change frequently, but you can find vacations to destinations all over the globe — such as Las Vegas, Tahiti and the Caribbean — with special discounts and exclusive perks included.
+For now, you can earn a flat amount of 1,000 miles on every vacation package you book.